BrainExplore: Large-Scale Discovery of Interpretable Visual Representations in the Human Brain: Experiments

-\paragraph{BrainExplore reveals fine-grained patterns across the brain.} BrainExplore identifies interpretable patterns effectively.
-For any hypothesis of interest, we can retrieve the best aligned pattern within a specific ROI or across ROIs, and visualize its representation via the top activating images. \cref{fig:teaser,fig:results} show examples from the top 16 images per pattern (8 from measured fMRI, 8 from predicted fMRI; full grids appear in Supp.~\ref{sec_sup:additional_Visualizations}).
+BrainExplore identifies interpretable patterns effectively.
+For any hypothesis of interest, we can retrieve the best aligned pattern within a specific ROI or across ROIs, and visualize its representation via the top activating images. \cref{fig:teaser,fig:results} show examples from the top 16 images per pattern (8 from measured, 8 from predicted fMRI; full grids appear in \cref{sec_sup:additional_Visualizations}).
 Although the predicted fMRI pool is much larger and often yields clearer visualizations, we validate each explanation on measured fMRI as well.
-Overall, BrainExplore uncovers many fine-grained patterns, including ones not previously identified or localized.
-For example, in EBA, which is classically linked to body perception and action, we find patterns selective for specific sports (surfing, soccer, tennis, frisbee), actions (jumping, tooth brushing), and body oriented concepts (hands, neckwear).
-In PPA, which is known to respond to scenes, we observe a more nuanced division than prior indoor versus outdoor contrasts, including distinct outdoor concepts for landscapes, commercial buildings, and stone architecture.
-Additional concepts and ROIs are shown in Supp.~\ref{sec_sup:additional_Visualizations}.
+Overall, BrainExplore uncovers many fine-grained patterns, including ones not previously identified.
+For example, in EBA, classically linked to body perception and action, we find patterns selective for specific sports (surfing, soccer, tennis, frisbee), actions (jumping, tooth brushing), and body oriented concepts (hands, neckwear).
+In PPA, known to respond to scenes, we observe a more nuanced division than prior indoor-outdoor contrasts, including distinct outdoor concepts for landscapes, commercial buildings, and stone architecture.
+Additional concepts and ROIs are shown in \cref{sec_sup:additional_Visualizations}.

 \paragraph{Different ROIs represent different semantics.} Different ROIs are known to support distinct functions.
 Many of our discovered patterns align strongly with these known roles, which both validates our approach and lends credibility to novel findings.
 Localizing established functions remains valuable—especially when we reveal finer semantics.
 To examine this systematically, we first find, for each hypothesis, the best matching pattern across ROIs; then, for each ROI, we list the hypotheses it best explains.
 In \cref{fig:words}, we show examples where word size reflects the hypothesis–pattern score in that ROI.
 As shown, our method recovers many concepts, with different ROIs best explaining different ones, as expected.